 You can subscribe by navigating to the Subscriptions page and clicking Subscribe next to File Exchange.

-Once you are in the File Exchange Center click on Create a Download Request.
+- Once you are in the File Exchange Center, click Create a Download Request.
 In the download format select File Exchange > Revise Price and Quantity, then click Save.

-On the left side of the screen select Completed downloads and you will be able to download the file with your eBay listings to a CSV file.
+- On the left side of the screen, select Completed downloads and you can download the file with your eBay listings to a CSV file.
 The file will have a lot of data on all of your listings.
-For the purpose of adjusting custom labels you can delete all of the columns with the exception of the Action, ItemID, and Custom Label columns.
+For the purpose of adjusting custom labels, you can delete all columns except the Action, ItemID, and Custom Label columns.

-In this file you can adjust the Custom Label field to whatever you’d like and then save it.
+- In this file, you can adjust the Custom Label field to whatever you like and save it.

-Make sure you save the file in CSV format otherwise File Exchange will be unable to read the changes you are attempting to make.
+- Ensure you save the file in CSV format; otherwise, File Exchange cannot read the changes you are trying to make.

-The ItemID column format may throw off the upload.
+- The ItemID column format may throw off the upload.
 As a precaution, we suggest changing the format to “Number."
-You can do this by right-clicking on the column, selecting Format Cells, select “Number” and make sure to set the decimal places to "0" (by default it is set to 2).
+You can do this by right-clicking on the column, selecting Format Cells, select “Number” and setting the decimal places to "0" (by default it is set to 2).